bee7-discord/BEE7/CONTRIBUTING.md

 Firstly, thank you for being interested in contributing to BEE7!
 Please read the following fully in order to understand how to contribute.

-# Are you fixing a bug or submitting a pull request?
+# How do I create a new branch/pull request?

 Do the following: